FamilySearch/gedcomx/drafts/2012-03-23-gedcomx-project-refactor.md

 to fill out a brief feedback form?
 We're just asking for three things:

 1. What are the top five biggest holes in GEDCOM 5.5 that you'd like to see addressed in GEDCOM X?
-2. There are currently two active proposals for the new GEDCOM X file format: a text-editor-friendly MIME multipart or a binary, indexed, zip-based bundle.
+2. There are currently two active proposals for the new GEDCOM X file format:  a text-editor-friendly MIME multipart;
+   or a binary, indexed, zip-based bundle.
 Which do you prefer and why?
 3. What kind of feedback do you have for us at this point in the project?